Bernhard Blume (writer): Early years in Germany

-Residing in Degerloch, an outer district of Stuttgart, he authored Fahrt nach der Südsee (1924), which premiered simultaneously at the National Theatre Mannheim and Staatstheater Berlin in 1925.
-His play Bonaparte (1926) was an even greater success and premiered simultaneously in Munich, Stuttgart, Wiesbaden, and Hanover.
+Residing in Degerloch, an outer district of Stuttgart, he authored Fahrt nach der Südsee (1924), which premiered simultaneously at the Mannheim National Theatre and Staatstheater Berlin in 1925.
+His play Bonaparte (1926) was an even greater success and premiered simultaneously at the Staatstheater am Gärtnerplatz in Munich, Stuttgart, the Hessisches Staatstheater Wiesbaden in Wiesbaden, and Hanover.
 In the following years, his most widely produced plays were Treibjagd (1927), the comedy Feurio!
 (1928), and the comedy Gelegenheit macht Diebe (1930).
 He also authored a documentary drama about the trial of Sacco and Vanzetti, Im Namen des Volkes (1930), which premiered in Leipzig.
 He was hailed as one of Germany's most promising young playwrights, one of the "five B's" (Brecht, Bruckner, Bronnen, Barlach, and Blume).
 His plays were strongly influenced by the works of Georg Büchner, Frank Wedekind, and Arthur Schnitzler.
 During these years Blume authored short newspaper and journal articles about Kleist, Klabund, Bruckner, Franz Grillparzer, Gerhart Hauptmann, and Anna Seghers.

-In 1927 Blume married Carola Rosenberg (1899–1987), who came from a Neudenau Jewish family with deep roots in Swabia and with whom he had two sons, Michael Wolfgang (1929–1994) and Frank Reinhart (1932–1998).
+In 1927, Blume married Carola Rosenberg (1899–1987), who came from a Neudenau Jewish family with deep roots in Swabia and with whom he had two sons, Michael Wolfgang (1929–1994) and Frank Reinhart (1932–1998).
 In 1931, Blume enrolled at the Technische Hochschule Stuttgart and attended courses on German literature taught by Hermann Pongs and on psychology taught by Fritz Giese.

 On 1 April 1933, two months after the Nazi party's accession to power, Carola Rosenberg-Blume was dismissed from her position as head of the women's division of the Stuttgart Volkshochschule on grounds both of race and her leftist political stance.
 For a few years Blume was able to continue as a playwright, but Nazi racial laws were tightened and he was finally subject to an official boycott of his plays because he was “related by marriage to a non-Aryan”.
 In 1934 Schatzgräber und Matrosen (1933), based on Robert Louis Stevenson’s Treasure Island, premiered in Berlin.
 His Die Schwertbrüder (1934), based on Schiller's Die Malteser, was staged in Karlsruhe in 1935.
 In 1936 he published a historical novel, Das Wirtshaus zum roten Husaren, set in the Austria of the Turkish Wars.
 He also published articles on Schiller and Arthur Rimbaud.

 Continuing to live in Germany became increasingly untenable, and in order to prepare for emigration and a career change, Blume completed a doctorate with a dissertation on the nihilistic world view of Arthur Schnitzler, defended in June 1935.
 Blume's thesis director was the strongly pro-Nazi Hermann Pongs, and Blume hewed to the Nazi line by characterizing nihilism in Nietzschean terms as a psychological manifestation of bourgeois decay.